0%

 185 / 266

-185. Which of the following does not produce wasting of small muscles of hands?
+185. Which of the following is not a part of Miller-Fisher syndrome?

 186 / 266